brainboxdotcc/DPP/docpages/make_a_bot/clion.md

 ### Add an example program

-Open up CLion and go inside your `main.cpp` file.
+Open up CLion, open the folder for your bot, and then open your `main.cpp` file.
 If you have code there, then you're one step ahead!
 If not, copy and paste the following \ref firstbot "example program" in the `main.cpp` and set your bot token (see \ref creating-a-bot-application).
 Here's how your `main.cpp` file should look:

 \include{cpp} firstbot.cpp